LewisProjects/RedditVideoMakerBot-website/docs/faq.md

 **NOTE:** This needs to be enable on the Reddit account used to create the app.

-## Video Length Is Too Long & I Am Too Lazy To Edit It Myself

-Seriously, I mean thats what I did but fine fair enough - in `/video_creation/final_video.py` you can cap the input length of the `make_final_video` function.

 ## Mainpy Crashing Due To Video Length

 This is mostlikely due to a corrupt video - remove the files from `assets/backgrounds`